Two pairs and a free, quality eye exam for just $79.95

 Speaking of the fluffy stuff, snow reflects up to 80 percent of the sun’s UV rays—more than doubling your normal exposure.
 Yet a study in the Archives of Dermatology found that most skiers and snowboarders only occasionally think about protecting their eyes (and skin) when they’re on the mountain.

 Closer to home, if you spend a long afternoon building snowmen with your kiddos without a good pair of sunglasses or goggles, there’s a chance you can burn your eyes.
 The medical term for this is photokeratitis, and it’s no joke.
 Your eyes can temporarily swell and become ridiculously watery.
-You might even experience blurry vision.
+You might even experience sudden blurry vision.
 But here’s the thing: You probably won’t realize something’s up while you’re out there having fun.
 Think about the last time you got a sunburn at the beach.
 You couldn’t tell your skin was baking until you got home and realized you could barely lift your arms.
 Snow blindness has the same sneaky pattern.

 Eye Care Reason #3: Cold Weather Does Its Own Number on Eyes